swyxio/swyxkit/README.md

 ## Optimizations to try after you are done deploying

 - Customize your JSON+LD for [FAQ pages](https://rodneylab.com/sveltekit-faq-page-seo/), [organization, or products](https://navillus.dev/blog/json-ld-in-sveltekit).
 There is a schema for blogposts, but it is so dead simple that swyxkit does not include it.
+- Testing - make sure you have run `npx playwright install` and then you can run `npm run test`

 ## Further Reading